lukassobotik/lukassobotik/README.md

 ## :wave: Hello there!

 I'm a student from the Czech Republic.
-My interest is programming, thus I'm open to any job or internship opportunities.
+My interest is programming, so I'm open to any job or internship opportunities.
 I am now learning [**Java**](https://lukassobotik.dev/projects?technology=java), and I have minor knowledge of [**JavaScript**](https://lukassobotik.dev/projects?technology=javascript) and [**C#**](https://lukassobotik.dev/projects?technology=csharp).

 Since December 2021, I have been actively learning programming.
 I've created Android apps and websites since then.
-Along with a number of unfinished projects, I completed two larger projects that had been finished in 2022.
+Along with several unfinished projects, I completed two larger projects that had been finished in 2022.
-In 2023, I finished two small projects and started one larger one, in addition to completing three larger projects.
+In 2023, I finished two small projects and started a larger one, in addition to completing three larger projects.

 You are welcome to use and modify any of my projects.
 I'm also open to criticism and recommendations.